pingidentity/cassandra-spring-boot-starter/README.md

 You can define several customizers beans of both types in your application as well, they will be applied in order.

 ## Docs & Examples
-There is full blown microservice example under [example](example) folder.
+Full blown microservice example can be found under [example](example) folder.
 It implements small REST API backed by cassandra auto configuration.

-Clone folder and launch it locally with `mvn clean spring-boot:run` or explore sources.
+Refer to corresponding README for information how to run it.